 This agreement is the result of months of respectful, open and honest dialogue about the obstacles that nurses and employers face when trying to deliver quality public health care.
 This contract gives rights to more than 45,000 members of BCNU, and will foster a workplace culture of collaboration and mutual respect.

 The union and health employers are committed to developing an implementation plan that honours the terms of this new agreement and addresses the staffing challenges nurses face daily.
-We will need the support of the government to ensure the safe patient care we all want for all British Columbians.

 Achieving success in health care requires mutual understanding between nurses and employers and respect for the quality care that nurses strive to provide.
 The following articles address many of the workload challenges nurses face, often in unpredictable circumstances.
 When considered together, they help to recognize the value and importance of the work nurses do in caring for their patients.

 A new patient care needs assessment process will be developed to help managers and front-line nurses to jointly determine appropriate short-term staffing needs.
 This process will ensure timely documentation of patient care needs and staffing requirements and will also be based on point-of-care, real time decision making that utilizes nurses' professional judgement.

 Two new shift premiums have been negotiated to acknowledge the impact and pressure of staffing and workload:

 The Working Short Premium is paid to acute and long-term care nurses for every hour worked below baseline or when additional nurses are needed and none are available.
 The premium is to be paid to any nurse who works short on a shift, provided they are in the same classification.